 Four students have died of a preventable disease.
 And no one will resign, no one will take responsibility, not the headmaster, not the nurses at the sick bay, not the physicians who missed the diagnosis, not the governmental agencies who did not inform.
 No one will step up and say why this should not happen in a civilized country, and why it should not happen again because something can be done about it.

 Four students have died.
 And this week the students have come back to the school in their numbers for academic reasons… some exam coming up.
 And someone in leadership at the school is on radio, and acting surprised that the students actually turned up.
 And I have not heard anything about the screening that is supposed to have started as the students started turning up, or the vaccines that are being arranged to be transported to the locality, or the strain of bacteria that has been isolated, and if it is the same as killed scores in nearby Nigeria.

 And 4 students have died already.

-Posting from Teddy Totimeh a colleague working in Accra, Ghana
+Dr. Teddy Totimeh a Pediatric Neurosurgeon who practices in Accra, Ghana